ashvardanian/StringZilla/include/stringzilla/overlap/README.md

 ## Window Widths

-Every width's query window hashes share one B-tree: the step primitives are told a width and know nothing about why, while `sz_overlap_score` and `sz_overlap_scores` take the whole `window_widths` list and answer one score per width.
+Every width's query window hashes share one B-tree: the step primitives are told a width and know nothing about why, while the engine takes the whole `window_widths` list at construction and `sz_overlap_scores` answers one score per query per candidate per width.
 A candidate window hash is produced at a known width, so a hit is attributed to that width, and a coincidence with another width's window hash runs at $2^{-32}$.
 What to do with those scores — weight them, or pick one per pair from the two texts' lengths — stays with the caller.